powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 - if the target active power is zero and the generator or battery is regulating, then the operating mode will be `condenser`.
 - otherwise, the generator or battery will be exported as `generator` if is allowed by its `SynchronousMachine.SynchronousMachineKind`, otherwise `motor` and otherwise `condenser`.
-To know if the generator is behaving as a condenser, its `targetV`, `targetQ` and `voltageRegulatorOn` attributes are used.
+To know if the generator or battery is behaving as a condenser, its `targetV`, `targetQ` and `voltageRegulatorOn` attributes are used.

 (cgmes-hvdc-export)=
 ### HVDC line and HVDC converter stations